ijijn/roguelike/book/src/chapter_50.md

 ...
 ```

-## Updating the melee combat system.
+## Updating the melee combat system

 We're down to one "red file" (files with errors), in `melee_combat_system.rs`, but they now relate to core game systems that relied upon the old system.
 We want to make that more like a D20 (D&D) game, so they should be replaced anyway.